Xiaoming94/RustQuiz_NexerRnD/basics/questions.md

     println!("my_var as a char: {}", my_var as char);
 }
 ```
-* What would the print outs be?
+* What would the print outs be?\
+**Answer:** Actually, this code will fail to compile.
+But you can change the last line to `println!("my_var as a char: {}", my_var as u8 as char);` in which case the resulting conversion will correspond to the character 'Ö'.

 c)
 ```rust